Manny317/Manny317/README.md

 - 👋 Hi, I’m Emmanuel Jimenez
 - 👀 I’m interested in many things but what brought me to GitHub is programming.
-- 🌱 I’m currently learning Java.
+- 🌱 Languages I know are Java.
+I am currently going brushing up on Python and going to learn Javascript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me emmanueljimenez@callutheran.edu
+- 📫 How to reach me emmanuel.jimenez680@myci.csuci.edu

 <!---
 Manny317/Manny317 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.